 A Short Practical Student Guide

-Here is what students should do to ensure that their essays will not be detected as AI:
+Here is what students should do to ensure that their essays will not be detected as AI, even when using an essay writer powered by AI:

 1. Use AI as an assistant, not as a replacement